Supermarket Shopping Tips

-Remember that the cashiers do not make any company decisions, therefore do not yell at them for company policies.
+Respect the Cashier: Remember that the cashiers do not make any company decisions, therefore do not yell at them for company policies.
 If you really want to relieve your anger talk to a store manager or even better ask for the number to the corporate headquarters.

 Most cashiers do not care should they lose their jobs.
 There are tons of other retail jobs out their paying the same pay.
 Therefore, if you threaten a cashier that you going to tell his boss about his "poor customer service" he probably will not take it too hard.
-First, they most likely will not get fired, as we rarely do for poor customer service, or and second they won't care if they do.
-Would that really make you feel good about yourself anyway?
+First, they most likely will not get fired, as we rarely do for poor customer service and second they won't care if they do.
+Would that really make you feel better about yourself anyway?

 Friendly hint: A lot of supermarkets are open 24 hours now... pick a better time to shop!